New Parking Validation’s Process

 Exclusions

-• Spring Street, West Peachtree, & Marietta Street (except GT buildings)
+• Spring Street, West Peachtree, and Marietta Street (except Georgia Tech buildings)

 • North Avenue MARTA Station.